EncycloFusion/encyclofusion.github.io/wiki/GAM.md

 or C&C." (in MMF and up)

 Historically, it was possible to contact Clickteam to unlock the file.
-However, as one of the developer's hard drives failed, the utility has been lost and hence, older GAM files are permanently locked.
+However, as one of the developer's hard drives failed, the utility has been lost, but it is still possible to unlock GAM files using unofficial tools that we do not endorse.

 ## Upgrading to MFA
 It is possible to upgrade older GAM files to the newer, [MFA] format by importing